arista-rockies/Workshops/CloudVision/2026/Lab-04/README.md

 55. Click **View Change Control**

 56. **You will be taken to the Change Control, where your changes will be deployed**
-	1. There will be changes to both the CampusA and CampusB network.
+	1. There will be changes to both the CampusA and CampusB networks.
 This is expected.
 	2. Then click **Review and Approve** at the top right
 	3. Review the details of your Change Control one last time
-	4. Turn on the t**oggle at the bottom right "Execute immediately"** and **click Approve and Execute** at the bottom right to tell CloudVision to push the configuration to the devices
+	4. Turn on the **toggle at the bottom right "Execute immediately"** and **click Approve and Execute** at the bottom right to tell CloudVision to push the configuration to the devices
 	5. The **Change Control has now been activated**

 ![I&T Hostnames](images/image63.png)